 Investigation unit: The investigation unit investigates complaints related to financial irregularities, violation of organizational rules and regulations, nepotism, indecent behavior and arbitrariness across BRAC.
 It also investigates grievances from BRAC's stakeholders.
-In 2013, investigation unit investigated a total of 167 cases in Bangladesh throughout the year.
+In 2014, investigation unit received and investigated a total of 168 cases in Bangladesh throughout the year.
+All these cases are resolved by HRD.